 The problem with visual media is that we don’t know what is happening inside a person’s head.
 This is confusing for anyone watching because they assume that a woman is responding naturally to stimulation (rather than acting).
 Even in erotic literature women are portrayed as if they are aroused by real-world erotic stimuli just as men are but this does not reflect reality.

 Pornography gives a completely faked portrayal of women’s ability to become aroused with a lover.
 It also shows women being able to apparently have orgasms almost without end with no recovery time.
 Responsiveness does not work like this even for men (only rare cases of some young boys).

 In porn a woman is shown apparently having almost continuous orgasms during penile thrusting.
 So-called multiple orgasms have been used to explain how women might do this.
 Even men enjoy only arousal, rather than orgasm, while they are thrusting.
 Anyone who has an orgasm does not want to continue with the same stimulation that caused their orgasm.
 This is the whole point of orgasm: that it releases sexual tension.
-Women can engage in sexual activity indefinitely with a lover because they are not aroused.
+Women can engage in sexual activity indefinitely with a lover because they are not sexually aroused.